 A Change Success Diagnostic (CS) identifies the current probability of change success in an organisation.
 It focuses on three core factors, which are beliefs, readiness, and capability, in understanding an organisation’s ability to successfully undergo a change initiative.

 An example of the type of insight uncovered with a business health check involved the review of various product and customer reports for a business.
-During this process, we identified that a sales team member was reducing margins on products to win more sales, which was directly impacting the bottom line.
+During this process, we identified that a sales team member was reducing product margins to win more sales, directly impacting the bottom line.
 The business health check enabled the client to work with and educate the particular sales team member on the effects of this behaviour and its negative impact on the business.

 Business Health Checks are invaluable assessment tools which can be used to gauge an organisation’s preparedness for change.
 Morrows Director Graeme Marks and Tax and Strategic Business Associate Kellie Stark discuss the importance of Business Health Checks in an edition of Morrows Conversations.